 You have all followed me on the adventure of revisiting this film.
 Now, in true Childlike Empress style, I am turning to you.
 I don’t need a new name, but I would like to now: did you love this movie when you were a kid, or were you more into…I don’t know…Inkheart?
 What are your go-to movies for adult-ennui-relief?
 I can always use a few more.

-This article was originally published August 26, 2013
+This article was originally published in August 2013, and appeared again in August 2016.

 Leah Schnelbach has never quite managed to keep her feet on the ground, no matter how hard she tries.